 UAT offers online and in-person Robotics and Embedded Systems degree classes that teach you real-world skills needed for a position in the robotics field from day one.
 Students need little to no knowledge in robotics to start their education and will gain hands-on exposure to the latest technologies used in the current job market.

-If you’re curious about programming, electrical engineering, digital maker or fabrication, UAT will help you take your skills set to the next level.
+If you’re curious about programming, network engineering, or digital maker or fabrication, UAT will help you take your skills set to the next level.
 You can learn more about earning your Robotics and Embedded Systems degree at UAT here.